ravem/synology-pcloud-and-rclone/README.md

 You can do it entering  `:wq`.
 If something doesn't look good `:q!`will close VI without saving.

+Cool.

-Cool. rclone is configured, now try the following command.
+Rclone is configured, now try the following command.
 ```console
 rclone lsd pcloud:
 ```